|born on||19 April 1943 at 22:00 (= 10:00 PM )|

 She was diagnosed with Parkinson's Disease in 1996, but this was not disclosed publicly until Margo decided to stand as an independent.
 For this, she was officially expelled from the SNP on 28 January 2003: she said that her health diagnosis had been leaked to the press by "forces of darkness", but a spokesperson for the SNP insisted that the leak did not come from within the party.

 She later became an Independent Member of the Scottish Parliament for the Lothian region.
 She established herself as a forceful and respected presenter of various radio and television programmes, and later contributed regularly to Scottish newspapers.

 She became an activist for the Right to Die Campaign (assisted suicide), using her own health circumstances in her advocacy.

-- associate relationship with Salmond, Alexander (born 31 December 1954).
+- associate relationship with Salmond, Alex (born 31 December 1954).
 Notes: Political Colleague and Political Rival

 - spouse relationship with Sillars, James (born 4 October 1937)

 - Health : Medical diagnosis 1996 (Parkinson's Disease)

 - Work : Fired/Laid off/Quit 28 January 2003 (Expelled from Scottish National Party)

 chart Placidus Equal_H.